sipsorcery-org/sipsorcery/docfx/articles/sipuseragent.md

 }
 ````

-**Step 4:** When an incoming call is received the first action to take is to accept it (note that accepted means the answer process has started rather than actually answering).
-Once a call is accepted different various actions can be taken such as:
+**Step 4:** When an incoming call is received the first action is to accept it (note that accepted means the answer process has started rather than actually answering).
+Once a call is accepted different actions can be taken such as:

  - Display a prompt on the user interface and allow the User to choose an action,
  - Automatically reject the call,
  - Automatically answer the call,
- - Forward teh call to an alternative destination.
+ - Forward the call to an alternative destination.

 ````csharp
 var uas = userAgent.AcceptCall(req);
 ````

 **Step 5:** To answer the call create a `WindowsAudioEndPoint` and @"SIPSorcery.Media.VoIPMediaSession" to interface with the system audio devices and decode any received `RTP` packets.
-See the [#Initiating-a-Call] section for more detail.
+See the [Initiating a Call](#initiating-a-call) section for more detail.

 ````csharp
 WindowsAudioEndPoint winAudioEP = new WindowsAudioEndPoint(new AudioEncoder());